mintoolkit/mint/README.md

 ## MINIFYING COMMAND LINE TOOLS

-Unless the default CMD instruction in your Dockerfile is sufficient you'll have to specify command line parameters when you execute the `build` command in Slim.
+Unless the default CMD instruction in your Dockerfile is sufficient you'll have to specify command line parameters when you execute the `build` command in **Mint**.
 This can be done with the `--cmd` option.

 Other useful command line parameters:

 - `--show-clogs` - use it if you want to see the output of your container.
-- `--mount` - use it to mount a volume when Slim inspects your image.
+- `--mount` - use it to mount a volume when **Mint** inspects your image.
-- `--entrypoint` - use it if you want to override the ENTRYPOINT instruction when Slim inspects your image.
+- `--entrypoint` - use it if you want to override the ENTRYPOINT instruction when **Mint** inspects your image.

 Note that the `--entrypoint` and `--cmd` options don't override the `ENTRYPOINT` and `CMD` instructions in the final minified image.

 Here's a sample `build` command:

-`slim build --show-clogs=true --cmd docker-compose.yml --mount $(pwd)/data/:/data/ dslim/container-transform`
+`mint build --show-clogs=true --cmd docker-compose.yml --mount $(pwd)/data/:/data/ mintoolkit/container-transform`

 It's used to minify the `container-transform` tool.
-You can get the minified image from [`Docker Hub`](https://hub.docker.com/r/dslim/container-transform.slim/).
+You can get the minified image from [`Docker Hub`](https://hub.docker.com/r/mintoolkit/container-transform.slim/).

 ## QUICK SECCOMP EXAMPLE

 If you want to auto-generate a Seccomp profile AND minify your image use the `build` command.
 If you only want to auto-generate a Seccomp profile (along with other interesting image metadata) use the `profile` command.

-Step one: run Slim
+Step one: run Mint

-`slim build your-name/your-app`
+`mint build your-name/your-app`

 Step two: use the generated Seccomp profile

-`docker run --security-opt seccomp:<slim directory>/.images/<YOUR_APP_IMAGE_ID>/artifacts/your-name-your-app-seccomp.json <your other run params> your-name/your-app`
+`docker run --security-opt seccomp:<mint directory>/.images/<YOUR_APP_IMAGE_ID>/artifacts/your-name-your-app-seccomp.json <your other run params> your-name/your-app`

 Feel free to copy the generated profile :-)